Coto School Finder | Study in Japan

 That said, there are exceptions.
 Some schools accept students aged 16 or 17, especially if they have:

-• parent or legal guardian living in Japan, or
+• A parent or legal guardian living in Japan, or

-• host family or private accommodation arranged by the school.
+• A host family or private accommodation arranged by the school.

 For short-term study programs or exchange programs, the minimum age can be lower, usually 15 or 16 years old, especially for high school exchanges or cultural immersion courses.